As this project generates new research, I’ll post open-access versions of published work here. I’m sole author of publications unless otherwise noted.

 Recent and upcoming presentations:

-(postponed) “Reverberations: Music, Literature, and Textual Scholarship in the Age of Digital Streaming,” Frederic Alden Warren Lecture, Trinity College, University of Toronto
+“A Bibliographical Disturbance: Teaching and Learning in Book History After 2020,” Frederic Alden Warren Lecture, Trinity College, University of Toronto

 “Digital Files, Digital Books, and the Bibliographical Dimensions of Format Theory,” part of a panel I organized on “How to Read Digital Book Formats, and Why,” with Ellen Forget and John Maxwell, for the Society for the History of Authorship, Reading, and Publishing (SHARP) Annual Conference, July 26–30, 2021 (held virtually due to COVID-19)